CoWsysNoot/virtualWiFiinterface/README.md

     git clone https://github.com/CoWsysNoot/virtualWiFiinterface.git
     cd virtualWiFiinterface
     ```
+    ## Or download .zip and extract it

-2. Make the script executable:
+3. Make the script executable:
     ```bash
-    chmod +x create_virtual_wifi.sh
+    chmod +x virtualWiFiinterface.sh
     ```

-3. Run the script as root:
+4. Run the script as root:
     ```bash
-    sudo ./create_virtual_wifi.sh
+    sudo ./virtualWiFiinterface.sh
     ```

-4. Follow the on-screen instructions to select a Wi-Fi interface or remove existing virtual interfaces.
+5. Follow the on-screen instructions to select a Wi-Fi interface or remove existing virtual interfaces.

 ## Script Operation